Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/04-ideation.md

     cp ../docs/workshop/src/1-build/chat-1.json .
     ```

     !!! note "Open the file to take a look at its contents.
-It provides a customer's name, age, membership level, and purchase history.
-It also provides the customer's question to the chatbot: What can you tell me about your tents?."
+It has the customer's name, age, membership level, and purchase history.
+It also has the default customer question for our chatbot: _What cold-weather sleeping bag would go well with what I have already purchased?_"

 2. Replace the `sample:` section of `chat-1.prompty` (lines 16-18) with the following: